Cameronkumari/Data-jobs-/README.md

 <img width="564" alt="image" src="https://github.com/user-attachments/assets/f9c9adc7-389e-4d72-8dec-98189d9c6b70">

-_A pivot table showing senior roles are more likely to be remote_
+_A pivot table showing remote jobs are usually reserved for more senior roles_

 ### Conclusion
 In summary, my analysis of the data job market for entry-level candidates reveals both promising opportunities as well as significant challenges.
 Whilst there are high-paying entry roles, such as Data Scientist and Data Science Consulatant, these positions are often competitive and mostly available in larger companies.